top of page

 Health promoting turmeric (Curcuma longa) is a member of the ginger family, and highly studied.
 It is very rich in health promoting phytochemicals, giving it a wide range of biological activities.
 Turmeric root is often consumed as a powder, usually with the addition of black pepper that supports its bioavailability.

-Turmeric's best known active ingredient curcumin is consumed as an extraction in pill form.
+Turmeric's best known active ingredient curcumin is often consumed as an extraction in pill form.
 It has: anticancer, anti-inflammatory, antioxidant, antibacterial, anti-fungal, analgesic, digestive, antidepressant and hypoglycemic properties.
 Amongst other chronic conditions, curcumin has shown potential against cancer, cardiovascular and Alzheimer’s disease.

 While the spotlight and many people's purchases are focused on turmeric's highly studied curcumin - could we be missing the bigger picture?